abdulg/the-tao-of-programming/en/book-2.md

   conference and then returned to report to his manager, saying: "What sort of programmers work for other companies?
 They behaved badly and were unconcerned with appearances.
 There hair was long and unkept and their clothes were wrinkled and old.
-They crashed out hospitality suite and they made rude noises during my presentation."
+They crashed our hospitality suite and they made rude noises during my presentation."

   The manager said: "I should have never sent you to the conference.